Please scroll down the page to cover the following information:

 - Richard Elliott is a long term Governor having previously served on the Pinvin CE First School Governing Body before the schools Federated.
 Richard is always a willing volunteer for any events at school where an extra pair of hands are required.

-- James Montgomery, also a previous first school Governor, is the parent of 2 children attending Pinvin CE First School.
+- James Montgomery, also a previous first school Governor, is the parent of 2 children 1 who attends Pinvin CE First School.
 James produces Governor Newsletters.

 - Sue Townley is the School Business Manager of the Pinvin Federation and has worked at both schools.